whoim2/arduremote/README.md

 If you use PPM and LRS, you need set channels count in PPMEncoder.h to 10

-Video from russian users: https://youtu.be/x-7y0d95x8k [![Watch the video](https://github.com/whoim2/arduremote/blob/master/photo_title.jpg?raw=true)](https://youtu.be/x-7y0d95x8k)
+Video for russian users: https://youtu.be/x-7y0d95x8k [![Watch the video](https://github.com/whoim2/arduremote/blob/master/photo_title.jpg?raw=true)](https://youtu.be/x-7y0d95x8k)